DavidUf11/pagination-api-challenge/README.md

 ### Technologies Used
 - [Node.js](https://nodejs.org/en/) as a back-end environment
 - [Express](https://expressjs.com/) as a server framework
+- [Nodemon](https://nodemon.io/) for automatic server restart in development

 ### Logic
 To issue a response, we `slice` the data set using start and end indices according to the request's query values (or default values).
 This subset is returned to the user in JSON format.